Welcome to Camesworth

 At nearby Mangerton Mill there are fishing, art galleries and tea rooms.
 There are 37 Golf Courses in Dorset, some of which welcome players on holiday.
 The nearest is at West Bay.
 Deep sea fishing trips leave from West Bay, Lyme Regis and Weymouth.
 Riding lessons or hacking out can be organised with Jo Forsey at Bidlake Farm.
 There aer local attractions too numerous and varied to list here.
 We provide quantities of leaflets in the properties.

 This website was set up on 24th June 2012.
 It will take many months to add all the features we wish to portray - time is short because of running the farm and holiday lets, so please be patient, we will update the website as frequently as possible!

-To book accommodation we refer you to www.holidaylettings.co.uk where you can see detailed information about our self catering properties, including dates still available, rental fees for each week, and how to book.
+To book accommodation we refer you to us, we will tell you the rates for each week and let you know how to book.